jundalisay/superb/content/en/material/principles/qost.md

 > *The Matrix analogy is meant for nonspiritual or close minded people, the Brahma analogy is meant for the spiritual or open minded

 This activates the aethereal layer to get the many ideas of the Supreme for that Universe.
 The ideas come from pre-existence and are transferred onto aethereal existence by the desire (Positive Force) of the Supreme.

 The aethereal ideas we call as 'quanta of aether' (qoas) as ideas which are meant for physical existence.
 These qoas then get funneled into nodes which we call quanta of spacetime (qosts) which exist in the layer under the aethereal layer.
-The universe thus shifts from aetherel probability into spatial reality (has spacetime).
+The universe thus shifts from aetherel probability into spatial reality (i.e experiences space and time).

 <!-- 0.
 Metaphysical dimension: The pre-existing idea is deployed